|

 my new dream is to find a writing job where

-I can put together such wonderful sentences.
+I can put together such whimsical sentences.

 Besides